 For a new shooter buying their first handgun can be an intimidating experience.
 What brand, what style, revolver or semi auto, and most of all what caliber?
-Most people jump straight into picking out their favorite handgun without thinking about what caliber it is.
+Most pistol beginners jump straight into picking out their favorite handgun without thinking about what caliber it is.

 Caliber choice is critical for new shooters.
 Too much gun can be a handful, too little and you might be under gunned.